amd/ryzen-ai-documentation/docs/early_access_features.rst

 NPU Management Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Ryzen AI introduces xbutil, an integrated NPU utility tool in early access.
 Accessed from C:\Windows\System32\AMD, it offers three commands—examine for reports, validate for sanity tests, and configure for NPU performance management—accessible through the command line within the Ryzen AI installer conda environment.
-Read more about the tool `here <xbutil.rst>`.
+Read more about the tool `here <xbutil.rst>`_